Table of Contents

 Cindy Ambuehl: [00:02:17] I have just a sister.
 One sister is a few years older.

 Warren Dow: [00:02:20] Awesome.
 Awesome.
-So, what kind of trouble did you get into when you were when you were young and Anaheim?
+So, what kind of trouble did you get into when you were young and Anaheim?

 Cindy Ambuehl: [00:02:25] You know, it’s funny.
 I was such a tomboy and my sister was always the quiet one and she’d be home playing the piano and reading and I’d be out playing football in the streets with the Palomino Brothers.